 channel_ops.partial_channel

-Apply channel a subsystem of an operator.
+Applies a channel to a subsystem of an operator.

 Functions